72squared/redpipe/README.rst

 |BuildStatus| |CoverageStatus| |Version| |Python|

-This project is in an *alpha* state so the interface may change.
+This project is beta software so the interface may change.

-The code is well tested and rapidly stabilizing.
+However, the code is well tested and rapidly stabilizing.
 Check back soon.

 Requirements